 Travelling is one of the most educational and inspiring adventures you could embark on with your children, so don't let having kids in tow - stop you go.

-Sure travelling can be a risky business, particularly when travelling with kids but unleashing your sense of adventure and adopting some patience and understanding could quickly turn a dream holiday into a family memoir to be cherished forever.
+Sure travelling can be a risky business, particularly when travelling with kids, but unleashing your sense of adventure and adopting some patience and understanding could turn a dream holiday into a family memoir to be cherished forever.

-Arguably, the two most important things to do before you begin to travel with kids are: to manage your expectations; and to take out family travel insurance.
+Arguably, the two most important things to do before you begin to travel with kids are: to firstly manage everyone's expectations; and secondly, to take out family travel insurance.

 You may think that family travel insurance is just another unnecessary cost, but the truth is no one should ever travel without it.

 One particular threat of travelling with young kids is that if they get sick in the days leading up to your big trip, it may mean having to cancel the whole thing.
 Besides the disappointment this may cause, it can also be quite costly in terms of cancellation fees and lost deposits.
 Having a comprehensive travel insurance policy will mean that if this does occur you have yourselves covered.
 Most travel insurance policies will include unlimited cover for cancellation fees and lost deposits, so if you do have to cancel your big trip then you can at least be reimbursed for any lost costs, and have the opportunity to reschedule.

 You might say that these things happen all the time with kids.
 Sure they do, but when you're at home you have all the comforts of being in a familiar place with people you know, doctors who speak English, and running a bit late isn't as serious as missing that flight back to Australia.